 The JR pass can be an incredibly cost-efficient option, but will only pay off if you’re planning to travel around the country.
 If you’re covering some long distances within a short period (7, 14 or 21 days), the JR pass will provide you with immense convenience and flexibility, in addition to saving you money.
 With the pass, you can ride trains whenever you want and spontaneously make side trips, without having to pay extra.
 To get an idea of how much money you can save, the 7-day pass costs about the same as a regular Shinkansen ticket for a round trip between Tokyo and Kyoto.
 If you travel or plan to travel less than that, you’re probably better off with normal train tickets.

-As the Japan Rail Pass is already heavily subsidized by the government, there is no special additional discount for those with disabilities.
+As the Japan Rail Pass is already heavily subsidized by the government, there are no special additional discounts for those with disabilities.

-If you are a wheelchair user, it is strongly recommended you get an ordinary JR Pass.
+If you are a wheelchair user, it is recommended you get an ordinary JR Pass.
 On local and express lines, the Green Car is often a double-decked carriage and not wheelchair accessible.
-Additionally, some of the Green Cars on the Shinkansen have no wheelchair accessible seating and wheelchair users may need to use the regular carriage – making a Green JR Pass meaningless.
+Additionally, not all of the Green Cars on the Shinkansen have wheelchair accessible seating and wheelchair users may need to use the regular carriage regardless of pass type.